-The ATHAPASCAN language is a strict and para-functionnal one.
-It is implemented as a C++ library; it uses inheritance and templates to provide a friendly and easy-to-use interface.
+The ATHAPASCAN language is strict and para-functionnal.
+It is implemented by a C++ library; it uses inheritance and templates to provide a friendly and easy-to-use interface.

 In ATHAPASCAN, parallelism is expressed by asynchronous procedure calls, which correspond to the building of tasks.
 A task describes the execution of a specific procedure (which is defined by formal parameters and a block of instructions) with effective parameters.
-Two parameter-passing modes are possible, the by value mode copies the effective parameter into the local memory of the task and the by reference mode shares the data among different tasks.
+Two parameter-passing modes are possible: the by value mode copies the effective parameter into the local memory of the task and the by reference mode shares the data among different tasks.

 References to shared data are typed according to their access modes.
-Four modes are defined to access shared data: read (a1_shared_r), write (a1_shared_w), read/write (a1_shared_r_w) and accumulation (a1_shared_cw).
+Four modes are defined to access shared data: read (al_shared_r), write (al_shared_w), read/write (al_shared_r_w) and accumulation (al_shared_cw).
 The three first modes are standard and are used in other parallel languages [38, 50].
 Accumulation is realized from the initial value of the object by incrementation; this incrementation is defined by a binary function f (default is the C++ operator +=) which is assumed to be associative and commutative.

-Thus, ATHAPASCAN allows implementation of CUMULATIVE-CRCW PRAM algorithms.
+Thus, ATHAPASCAN allows the implementation of CUMULATIVE-CRCW PRAM algorithms.

-The semantics of ATHAPASCAN 5 are such that each reading of a shared datum gets the value of the last update (writing) in the sequential order of task creations (depth-first ordering).
-In the current implementation of ATHAPASCAN, these semantics are implemented in the following way: a task becomes executable when all the effective parameters that it requires in read (or read/write) mode have been updated by predecessor tasks (relative to the sequential order of task creations).
+The semantics of ATHAPASCAN5 is such that each reading of a shared datum gets the value of the last update (writing) in the sequential order of task executions (depth-first ordering).
+To make such an order easy to compute, ATHAPASCAN does not allow side effects on shared variables.
+In the current implementation of ATHAPASCAN, this semantics is implemented in the following way: a task becomes executable when all the effective parameters that it requires in read (or read/write) mode have been updated by the predecessor tasks (relative to the sequential order of task creations).